 Dear Little Elba Lancer Families,

-As we continue to learn and grow together, I continue to be excited about all we are accomplishing together for our children.
-As you will notice in each newsletter, we continue to celebrate our collective success this school year.
+As we continue to learn and grow together, we are accomplishing so much together.
+Thank you for being partners in your child's education.
+Elba Elementary continues to celebrate our collective successes this school year and you will notice below just a small snapshot of what is happening here in the Elementary.
 As always, please reach out with any questions or concerns!

 With Lancer Pride,